 In assessing value in use, the estimated future cash flows are discounted to their present value using pre-tax discount rate that reflects current market assessments of the time value of money and risk specified to the asset.
-In determining fair value less cost to sell, recent market transaction are taken into account, if no such transaction can be identified, an appropriate valuation model is used.
+In determining fair value less cost to sell, recent market transaction are taken into account.
+If no such transaction can be identified, an appropriate valuation model is used.

-Impairment losses of continuing operations, including impairment on inventories, are recognised in the Statement of Profit and Loss, except for properties previously revalued with the revaluation taken to OCI.
-For such properties, the impairment is recognised in OCI up to the amount of any previous revaluation.
+Impairment losses of continuing operations, including impairment on inventories, are recognised in the Statement of Profit and Loss, except for properties previously revalued with the revaluation taken to other comprehensive income.
+For such properties, the impairment is recognised in other comprehensive income up to the amount of any previous revaluation.